 For written homework, you must turn in an ASCII, a PostScript, or a PDF version of your answers (you can use any text processor you like to generate these).
-Please do not submit Microsoft Word files; since the readers may grade these on UNIX-based and Linux systems, they will not be able to read those files.
-If you submit PostScript, please be sure the file will print on our department printers (use ghostscript or gs to check this; if it displays the file properly, the file should print correctly).
+Please do not submit Microsoft Word files; because the graders may grade these on UNIX-based and Linux systems, they will not be able to read those files.
+If you submit PostScript, please be sure the file will print on our department printers (use ghostscript(1) or gs(1) to check this; if it displays the file properly, the file should print correctly).
 If your file is a PostScript file, please choose a name that ends in ".ps".
-If it is an ASCII file, please choose a name that ends in ".ptf".
+If it is an ASCII file, please choose a name that ends in ".txt".
+If your file is a PDF file, please choose a name that ends in ".pdf".

-For programs, turn in the source code, Makefile (you must include one) and any related information (such as man pages and README files).
+For programs, turn in the source code, the Makefile (you must include one) and any related information (such as man pages and README files).
 Bundle these into a tar(1) file, and submit it.
 If the file is an uncompressed tar file, choose a name that ends in ".tar".
-If you compress the file using gzip(1), choose a name that ends in ".tgz".
+If you compress the file using gzip(1) or the -Z option to tar, choose a name that ends in ".tgz".
 Be sure that we can recompile the program without errors by typing "make".
 As we will grade them using systems in the CSIF, please check that your programs run on one of the Linux systems there.
 You are free to use any programming language that is available on the CSIF and that the ECS 153 graders can get to (but we prefer C, C++, or a UNIX scripting language such as sh(1)).

-Please turn in your written exercises and programs electronically through MyUCDavis.
-Do not use the handin program!
-If you need to turn in something on paper (for example, a diagram that you can't draw using your text processing program), please hand it to the professor or a TA before the assignment is due, and put a note in what you submit electronically that you have done this.
+Please turn in your written exercises and programs electronically through SmartSite.
+If you need to turn in something on paper (for example, a diagram that you can't draw using your text processing program), please hand it to the professor or TA before the assignment is due, and put a note in what you submit electronically that you have done this.
 (That way, the reader will know to look for something written, rather than mark you off for that problem.)